Accessibility Reports and Plans

 Complete and publish an Annual Accessibility Report to demonstrate accountability for the Board’s progress in implementing the Multi-Year Accessibility Plan.

-The Annual Accessibility Report describes the measures that YRDSB has taken in the past school year and the ensuing summer months (September to August) to identify and remove barriers to accessibility for everyone who learns, works and participates in the Board community.
+The Annual Accessibility Report describes the measures that YRDSB has taken from September 1, 2023 to August 31, 2024 to identify, remove and prevent barriers to accessibility for everyone who learns, works and participates in the Board community.
 The Annual Accessibility Report is published separately from the Multi-Year Accessibility Plan 2020-2025.

-The Annual Accessibility Report is presented each fall to the Board of Trustees through the Learning, Equity and Well-Being Standing Committee (LEWSC).
+The Annual Accessibility Report is presented each fall to the Board of Trustees through the Learning, Equity and Well-Being Standing Committee.

 Legislated Purpose